Opacity of graphene independent of light frequency and polarization due to the topological charge of the Dirac points: Effect of impurities

 After the spectral function is obtained, we further use the full Green's function approximation to obtain the dressed quantum metric spectral function $\tilde{g}_{\mu\nu}^{\gamma}({\bf k},\omega)$ for the spin-valley flavor $\gamma$ by

-where $g_{\mu\nu}^{\gamma}$ is the unperturbed quantum metric.
-This dressed spectral function can then be used to calculate the opacity using the formalism presented in the main text.
+\end{widetext} where $g_{\mu\nu}^{\gamma}$ is the unperturbed quantum metric.
+This dressed spectral function can then be used to calculate the opacity using the formalism presented in Sec.~\ref{sec:relating_absorption_to_quantum_geometry} and \ref{sec:opacity_pristine_graphene}.
 The spectral function $A_{\ell}({\bf k},\omega)$ shown in Fig.~\ref{fig:Akw_graphene_imp} exhibits a broadening of quasilarticle peak that gradually diminishes as $k\rightarrow 0$ owing to the imaginary part of self-energy, and a positive energy shift relative to the Dirac point of the pristine graphene due to the real part roughly given by the density of impurities times their strength $n_{imp}V$.
-This positive energy shift strongly suppresses the optical conductivity in the low frequency regime $\hbar\omega\apprle 2n_{imp}V$, as argued in the main text.
+This positive energy shift strongly suppresses the optical conductivity in the low frequency regime $\hbar\omega\apprle 2n_{imp}V$, as argued in Sec.~\ref{sec:realistic_factors_opacity}.